n8n-io/n8n-docs/docs/courses/level-one/README.md

 - How to import, download, and share workflows with others

 You will build two workflows:

 - A two-node workflow to get articles from Hacker News
 - A seven-node workflow to help your client get records from a data warehouse, filter them, make calculations, and notify team members about the results

 ## How will I learn?

 We believe in learning by doing.
-You can expect some theoretical information about the basic concepts and components of n8n, followed by practice by building workflows step by step.
+You can expect some theoretical information about the basic concepts and components of n8n, followed by practice of building workflows step by step.

 Throughout the course, we will use some symbols to highlight information:<br/>